thoughtspot/thoughtspot.github.io/pages/end_user_guide/end_user_search/search.md

 ---
 # About search

-Use search to get instant answers about your data without having to consult a data analyst.

-Using ThoughtSpot's relational search is simple, so anyone can use it.
-In the search bar, type what you are interested in exploring, for example `revenue midwest sales rep`.
-ThoughtSpot will return an answer based on your searched terms.

-As you get better with ThoughtSpot's search tools, you will be able to get more out of your data by performing more complex searches.
-For more information on complex searches, refer to the ThoughtSpot Advanced Searches Guide.

 -   **[About starting a new search](../../../pages/end_user_guide/end_user_search/about_starting_a_new_search.html)**
 There are a few basic things you should understand before starting a new ThoughtSpot search.